 As part of this thinking, I have decided to give the Couch to 5K another try.
 I have also decided to practice what I preach; that is, to be more considered when it comes to the various theories of change, I have decided to be better prepared this time around.
 Behaviour change, is usually a slow process, and there can often be lapses or relapses (and I am living proof of that).
 What I am hoping this time, is to be physically more prepared, and psychologically more prepared to get off the couch, and achieve that goal of a 5K run.

-In terms of being more physically prepared, I am a little fitter this time around, whilst cycling has been as regular as I had hoped, I do feel that I have got a bit better with stamina.
+In terms of being more physically prepared, I am a little fitter this time around, whilst I haven’t been cycling as regularly as I had hoped I would, I do feel that I have got a bit better with stamina.
 I have dusted of my old running gear (I did used to run decades ago, and bizarrely, my running shoes that I purchased in before 2008 still look new).
 I’ve rummaged around and found some running socks, shorts and top.
 They aren’t amazingly high quality, but they will do for now.
 I have got an Apple Watch, and I have downloaded the 5K Runner app and hooked them up.
 I have been a paid member of Strava for a while, but only really ever used it for cycling, and monitoring my dog walking activities.
 So, whilst not fit yet (clearly, otherwise I wouldn’t be needing the 5K app), I feel I have the physical equipment to get me started.

 Psychologically I am feeling more prepared, thinking about the transtheoretical model of change that I have discussed elsewhere on this blog, I am feeling more ready for Action than I ever have done when it comes to running.
 This is in part due to noticing that my health data isn’t moving in the direction I want it to.
 My blood pressure readings are still high, and my weight seems to be stuck!
 I like to think that part of the weight remaining fairly static is linked to increased muscle density through cycling, as my waistline has shrunk slightly, but I think I might be kidding myself.